Enter your email and password to sign in

 Employers can direct their employees to be vaccinated if the direction is lawful and reasonable.
 Whether a direction is lawful and reasonable will dependant on the specific facts and needs to be assessed on a case-by-case basis.

-A recent decision of the Fair Work Commission has stated that a direction for employees to be vaccinated will be lawful and reasonable, provided any vaccination requirement:
+Recent decisions of the Fair Work Commission have stated that a direction for employees to be vaccinated will be lawful and reasonable, provided any vaccination requirement:

 The direction must also comply with anti-discrimination laws.